Shouyin/COMP90024_assignment2/TwitterHarvest/README.md

 NOTE that the service will be named using the `TH_CITYNAME` environment variable, and two services CANNOT use the same name.

-NOTE if you want to update your
+NOTE if you want to update your harvester, you first shutdown the harvest, then `deploy` and lastly `deploy-run`.